siemens/ix/packages/documentation/docs/controls/_select_styleguide.md

 	- Escape key closes dropdown list and returns to the originally selected value.
 - **Overflow**:
 	- The text in an input field is truncated with the length of the container.
-	- On the multi-select, the selected items break into a second line and then shows a scrollbar if it grows beyond.
+	- On the multiselect, the selected items break into a second line and then shows a scrollbar if it grows beyond.
 	- The dropdown list is scrollable when the list exceeds the container height.
 Its width is defined by the longest item.
-- **Alignment**: Selects are always aligned to the left, while right alignment is reserved exclusively for [number fields](number-input,md).
+- **Alignment**: Selects are always aligned to the left, while right alignment is reserved exclusively for [number fields](number-input.md).
 ## States

 The select field has five states: default, hover, active/focused, disabled and read-only.
 In the disabled state, the input field is displayed without offering any user interaction.